mahmoudMBA/bts-rtda-lab-3/README.md

 # Implementing basic algorithm on Scala.

-The objective of this lab is that students get familiar with Intellij IDE.
-Aso be able of solve computational problems, using basic Scala constructions as:
+The objective of this lab is to solve computational problems, using basic Scala constructions as:
 1. Variable definitions, conditionals, loops.
 2. Scala Objects, function and methods.
 3. Test using features of ```scalatest``` package.

+Also to get familiar with Intellij IDE.

 ## Order